 What is A Pencil for Ghana?

-A Pencil for Ghana is a not for profit organisation that aims to raise sustainable funds for Ryvanz-Mia Childcare (Orphanage), located in Kpando, Volta Region, Ghana.
+A Pencil for Ghana is a not-for-profit organization that aims to raise sustainable funds for Ryvanz-Mia Childcare (Orphanage), located in Kpando, Volta Region, Ghana.
 It also strives to gather ongoing volunteers to participate in affordable programs at the orphanage itself and in the Kpando community.
-Its mission is help the orphanage achieve their goals and improve their quality of life by providing greater opportunities.
+Its mission is to help the orphanage achieve its goals and improve its quality of life by providing greater opportunities.

 Excited about A Pencil for Ghana’s potential, I was eager to collaborate and become a part of the project’s team!
-Thus, I have begun a branch for A Pencil for Ghana in Australia and currently working as Australia’s volunteer co-ordinator, as well as toward developing a team.
+Thus, I have begun a branch for A Pencil for Ghana in Australia and currently working as Australia’s volunteer coordinator and developing a team.